Diane Charlemagne: Biography

-In 2006, she collaborated with Scape on the house track and dance chart hit Be My Friend (as D Empress).
+In 2006, Charlemagne collaborated with Scape on the house track and dance chart hit "Be My Friend" (as D Empress).
 2007, she collaborated with High Contrast on his track "If We Ever" for the album Tough Guys Don't Dance.
-The following year she worked with D:Ream, who had recently reformed, and in 2011, she collaborated with Aquasky on their dubstep track "Take Me There".
-In 2012, she collaborated with Netsky on his track "Wanna Die For You" for the album 2, and worked with S.P.Y on his drum and bass track "Hammer in My Heart" for the album What the Future Holds.
+The following year, she worked with D:Ream, who had recently reformed, and in 2011, she collaborated with Aquasky on their dubstep track "Take Me There".
+In 2012, she collaborated with Netsky on his track "Wanna Die for You" for the album 2, and worked with S.P.Y on his drum and bass track "Hammer in My Heart" for the album What the Future Holds.

-In 2014, she again collaborated with S.P.Y on the tracks "Dusty Fingers" and "Back To Basics" for the album Back To Basics Chapter One and then later on "Lost Orbit" and "Frozen" for the album Back To Basics Chapter Two.
+In 2014, she again collaborated with S.P.Y on the tracks "Dusty Fingers" and "Back to Basics" for the album Back to Basics Chapter One and then later on "Lost Orbit" and "Frozen" for the album Back to Basics Chapter Two.
 She also worked with London Elektricity and S.P.Y on the track "I Am Somebody" for the Street Child World Cup.

-Towards the end of 2014 she started collaborating with London disco artists The Memory Notes.
-She sang on the single "Follow the Sun" and then later on the still to be officially released "Say There's a Heaven".
+Towards the end of 2014, she started collaborating with London disco artists the Memory Notes.
+She sang on the single "Follow the Sun" and then later on "Say There's a Heaven".

 In 2015, she provided the backing vocals for Ricky Valance's single "Welcome Home" in aid to raise money for various RAF charities.

 After being diagnosed with kidney cancer the previous year, Charlemagne died of the disease on 28 October 2015, aged 51.